KLDistance/Tools/README.md

 # Tools
-Containing some small articles which are still being tested
+Containing some small articles with injecting, remedying functions.